Adi-Buddha: Indian sources

+Tibetan Buddhism

+In Indo-Tibetan Buddhism, the Ādibuddha is most often expressed as one of three forms: the primordial Buddha Samantabhadra in the Nyingma and Bön traditions (not to be confused with the bodhisattva Samantabhadra), the ultimate Buddha Vajradhara in the Kagyu, Gelug and Sakya traditions, or the supreme manifestation of Buddhahood Kalachakra in the Jonang tradition.

+While each tradition has its own principal form of the Adibuddha (Samantabhadra, Vajradhara or Kalachakra), the Rime movement (impartiality, universality) has resulted in each tradition acknowledging and even practicing the tantras originating within other traditions.

-In the Nyingma (Ancient) School
+In the Nyingma (Ancient) school

-In the Nyingma School, the Adi-Buddha is called Samantabhadra (Skt.; Tib. ཀུན་ཏུ་བཟང་པོ་, Kuntu Zangpo; Wyl. kun tu bzang po).
+In the Nyingma school, the Adi-Buddha is called Samantabhadra (Skt.; Tib. ཀུན་ཏུ་བཟང་པོ་, Kuntu Zangpo; Wyl. kun tu bzang po), not to be confused with the bodhisattva Samantabhadra.
 Nyingma art often depicts this figure as a naked blue Buddha.
 According to Dzogchen Ponlop:

 The color blue symbolizes the expansive, unchanging quality of space, which is the ground of all arisings, the basis of all appearances, and the source of all phenomena.
 The absence of robes symbolizes the genuine reality beyond any dualistic, conceptual, or philosophical clothing.
 That is the dharmakaya buddha: the genuine body of absolute truth.

-According to Jim Valby (a translator of the Kunjed Gyalpo Tantra), in the Nyingma school's Dzogchen tradition, Samantabhadra ("All-Good") is not a God but "our timeless Pure Perfect Presence beyond cause and effect."
 In Nyingma, Samantabhadra is also considered to be the source of all Dzogchen teachings.

 The Kunjed Gyalpo Tantra calls Samantabhadra the "All-Creating King" (Tib.
 Kunjed Gyalpo), because all phenomena are said to be manifestations or displays of Samantabhadra.
 According to Namkhai Norbu, this does not mean there is some being called Samantabhadra that creates the universe, instead what it refers to is that all things arise from "the state of consciousness Samantabhadra, the state of Dharmakaya."
 In this sense, Samantabhadra is seen as being a symbolic personification of the ground or basis (ghzi) in Dzogchen thought.

 Namkhai Norbu explains that the Dzogchen idea of the Adi-Buddha Samantabhadra "should be mainly understood as a metaphor to enable us to discover our real condition."
 He further adds that:

 If we deem Samantabhadra an individual being, we are far from the true meaning.
 In reality, he denotes our potentiality that, even though at the present moment we are in samsara, has never been conditioned by dualism.
 From the beginning, the state of the individual has been pure and always remains pure: this is what Samantabhadra represents.
 But when we fall into conditioning, it is as if we are no longer Samantabhadra because we are ignorant of our true nature.
 So what is called the primordial Buddha, or Adibuddha, is only a metaphor for our true condition.